 Make a Difference with Environmental Health!
 In the Bachelor of Science in Environmental Health, students learn to identify, prevent, and control environmental factors that can threaten human health.
 The coursework introduces students to basic principles of environmental health regulation, environmental sampling, microbiology, epidemiology, toxicology and risk assessment.
 Students choose one of three interest areas: biomedical sciences, health and environmental sciences, or environmental public health practice.

-Student in other majors who have completed 2 years of general and organic chemistry can declare the Environmental Health Minor.
+The program is rigorous but flexible, allowing students to combine their interest in environmental health with preparation for graduate and professional programs such as medical school.
+Students in other science majors who have completed 2 years of general and organic chemistry can complete the Environmental Health Minor.

 Current Student Profile

 Ella Kuchmiy completed two internships this year, one with the EPA’s Ground Water Unit and one with UW’s Environmental Health and Safety department.
 And all the while she’s been preparing for a career in medicine.